Skip to main content

 Threshold overrides

-Below the channels, the threshold inputs for this alert type.
+Below the channels are the threshold inputs for this alert type.
 Every number that appears in the default formula has a control.
 Some are sliders (the 30% in "today's spend exceeds 30% of typical daily spend", the 70% in "CTR fell to 70% of baseline").
 Some are number inputs (the 1,000 minimum impressions noise floor, the consecutive observations debounce count).

 Saves are automatic